Emmotes/ic_spoilers/docs/avren.md

     "id": 2934,
     "flavour_text": "",
     "description": {
-        "desc": "Avren increases the effect of Mirror Image by $amount% for each Evil Champion in the formation (stacking multiplicatively), and prefers casting Mirror Image on those Champions; if an Evil target is available, they will get a Mirror Image before Champions of other alignments."
+        "desc": "Avren increases the effect of Mirror Image by $(not_buffed amount)% for each Evil Champion in the formation (stacking multiplicatively), and prefers casting Mirror Image on those Champions; if an Evil target is available, they will get a Mirror Image before Champions of other alignments."
     },
     "effect_keys": [
         {